pseudopulse/BetterDrones/README.md

 - Energy Shield that switches on for 5 seconds after dealing 1000% total damage, blocks projectiles from the outside.

 # Changelog
+## 1.5.0
+- added proper offsets to the tc-280 and empathy cores so you can see now
+- made the tc-280 no longer naturally spawn
+- made the tc-280 a guaranteed map secret on rallypoint
+- tc-280 is now orbit blacklisted by default
 ## 1.4.1
 - fixed gunner turrets orbiting the player (hopoo why are they flagged as flying what)
 ## 1.4.0